 The Anti-frost device only kicks in, in extreme conditions.
 It will automatically turn on, when the unit is connected to a power source, when the temperature drops to approx -2’C and will automatically shut off once the temperature reaches 4’C.

-No installer may open the geyser and change any settings.
+No installer may open the geyser and change any settings without training or authorisation.
 This may invalidate the warranty and may cause a hazard for the user.
 Please contact us for more information.